cawel/notes-browser/README.md

 ## Introduction

 I usually take notes in plain text files using the [Markdown](http://daringfireball.net/projects/markdown/) syntax.
-I wanted to read them in a HTML browser – hence leveraging CSS styling – so I created this simple browse tool.
+And I wanted to consult (both browse and read) them in a regular HTML browser – leveraging CSS styling – so I created this simple web app to do just that.

-The latest version of this app (so that you get the idea) [is live on heroku](http://notes-browser.herokuapp.com/).
+The latest version of this app (so that you get the idea) is [live on heroku](http://notes-browser.herokuapp.com/).

 ## How to use it